egidehirwa/react-course/README.md

 Day 4 - Destructuring in React
-Day 5 - Practice exercices for destructuring and props Day 6 - Creating the first React ui with props destructuring
+Day 5 - Practice exercices for destructuring and props Day 6 - Creating the first React ui with props destructuring Day 7 - Pure functions.
+Why props should never be modified.